-If the RCA has decided to delegate powers to approve TMPs on selected level LV and level 1 roads to selected STMS it will need to:
+A5.3.2 Process for delegating powers to selected STMS for approval of TMPs on selected level LV and level 1 roads If the RCA has decided to delegate powers to approve TMPs on selected level LV and level 1 roads to selected STMS it will need to:

 - prepare for the process:

 - request STMS to complete the application form in section E, appendix I

 - create a delegations database.
 Refer to section E, appendix J

 - review the applications for delegated authority and decide:

 - whether delegation will be assigned

 - the extent of delegations

 - Note: The RCA may consider the following:

-- o track record of applicant and employer
+- track record of applicant and employer

 - qualification history of applicant

 - type of activity envisaged (eg lines work)

 - type of roads they will work on

 - record the decision on the delegated authority form and return it to the applicant

 - record details in the delegations database, if delegation is to be assigned

 - communicate the decisions to adjoining RCAs, contractors and consultants.

-A5.3.2 Process for delegating powers to selected STMS for approval of TMPs on selected level LV and level 1 roads A5.3.3 Renewal of delegationsBefore the end of the delegation period the STMS submits the form in section E, appendix H to apply for renewal of their delegation.
+A5.3.3 Renewal of Be delegations se

+Before the end of the delegation period the STMS submits the form in section E appendix H to apply for renewal of their delegation.